skipfire/genmon-addon/README.md

 sudo systemctl enable PintSizeFanManager.service sudo systemctl start PintSizeFanManager.service
 ```
 The temperature the fan activates at can be changed PintSizeFanManager.py, just change the number on the 5th line to whatever temperature you want.
-If you want it to activate at 50°C (122°F), you would make that line of code look like:
+If you want it to activate at 50°C (122°F), you would update that line of code to the following:
 ```
 onTemp = 50 #Temperature in celcius
 ```